osrg/ryu-book/en/source/switching_hub.rst

 set_ev_cls specifies the event class supporting the received message and the state of the OpenFlow switch for the argument.

 The event class name is ``ryu.controller.ofp_event.EventOFP`` + <OpenFlow message name>.
 For example, in case of a Packet-In message, it becomes ``EventOFPPacketIn``.
-For details, refer to Ryu's document titled *Ryu application API*.
+For details, refer to Ryu's document titled `API Reference <http://ryu.readthedocs.org/en/latest/>`_ .
 For the state, specify one of the following or list.

 .. tabularcolumns:: |l|L|